blauertee/Teamviewer4Linux/README.md

 -   Use this only with close friends relatives or other people you trust fully
 -   Your machine is accessible via SSH + Key authentification from the internet
+-   Debian Based Distro (using apt) on the supportees machine

 ### Steps to Run the Script